tnebooks/12th-physics/content.en/electrostatics/_index.md

 As a consequence, if some charge is placed in the intersection point, then it has to move in two different directions at the same time, which is physically impossible.
 Hence, electric field lines do not intersect. - The number of electric field lines that emanate from the positive charge or end at a negative charge is directly proportional to the magnitude of the charges.

-For example in the Figure 1.13, the electric field lines are drawn for charges +_q_ and –2_q_.
-Note that the number of field lines emanating from +_q_ is 8 and the number of field lines ending at –2_q_ is 16.
+For example in the Figure 1.13, the electric field lines are drawn for charges +q _ and –2q _.
+Note that the number of field lines emanating from +q _ is 8 and the number of field lines ending at –2q _ is 16.
 Since the magnitude of the second charge is twice that of the first charge,

 **Figure 1.13 Electric field lines and** magnitude of the charge